Research Software Engineers: Career Entry Points and Training Gaps: Proposed Activities

 The US Research Software Engineer Association (US-RSE) was founded in early 2018, and in the following four years has grown to over 1300 members (see Figure~\ref{us-rse-membership}.)
 We believe that US-RSE is poised to make a significant impact on the future of the RSE profession.
 Many of the items we list here are directly tied to US-RSE’s mission to create a community, advocate for RSEs, provide resources in support of RSEs, and promote, encourage, and improve diversity, equity, and inclusion within the RSE profession.

 US-RSE is part of the larger global RSE community, which started with the UK Research Software Engineers Association, which has now turned into the Society of Research Software Engineering.
 US-RSE, the Society, and other national and multinational RSE organizations work together on common activities, including on RSE recognition and promotion.
-In addition, the Research Software Alliance and national organizations that are working towards software sustainability, such as the \href{https://www.software.ac.uk/}{UK Software Sustainability Institute (SSI)} and the \href{https://urssi.us/}{US Research Software Sustainability Institute (URSSI)}, work closely with RSE organizations, as they understand that having a strong RSE community benefits the overall research software community.
+In addition, the Research Software Alliance and national organizations that are working towards software sustainability, such as the \href{https://www.software.ac.uk/}{UK Software Sustainability Institute (SSI)}\footnote{https://www.software.ac.uk/} and the \href{https://urssi.us/}{US Research Software Sustainability Institute (URSSI)}\footnote{https://urssi.us/}, work closely with RSE organizations, as they understand that having a strong RSE community benefits the overall research software community.

+National RSE associations, such as US-RSE, are increasingly positioned to organize and publicize outreach activities that bring awareness to students and other early career individuals.
+US-RSE should continue to produce events such as early career panels, publish examples of RSE work, and facilitate sharing of outreach activities and approaches.